 - Community and Regional Planning

 - Public Affairs

-- Houston Endowment President’s Excellence Scholarship – The Dean of Graduate Studies specifies the field(s) in which awards are offered each year.
+- Houston Endowment President’s Excellence Scholarship – The Dean of the Graduate School specifies the field(s) in which awards are offered each year.

 - D. Hutchison Student Endowment Fellowship

 - Ralph Nelson Graduate Fellowship

 - Wilson Regents Graduate Fellowship in Academic Administration – Preferentially awarded to outstanding students concentrating on Higher Education Administration.